 Once the Emberites come to Sparks, the community is divided in two.
 The people in Sparks do not wish to give up their vital resources.
 They fear their winter supplies will be too low.
 The Emberites have no concept of winter.
 They cannot understand why the villagers are being stingy.
 The villagers provide the refugees with only the bare essentials for living.
 Over time the quantity and quality of the food reduces.
-Eventually, the Spark’s leaders vote to stop having the Emberites in their homes for dinner.
+Eventually, Spark’s leaders vote to stop having the Emberites in their homes for dinner.

 Communication is low.
 Hostility grows between the two sets of people.
 The Emberites learn they will be ejected from the village in the middle of winter.
 Negative feelings escalate.
 Petty exchanges of revenge take place.
-Finally the groups are at war.
+Finally, the groups are at war.
 Ben brings out the ‘Terrible Weapon.’
 The machine gun explodes.
 This creates a threatening fire.

-- How does greed effect the community?
+- How does greed affect the community?

 - By what means does the community support itself?
 Is raising food a problem?

 - Why is communication vital?

 - How does Sparks compare to other communities in literature?